hudochenkov/postcss-sorting/README.md

 });
 ```

+## Related tools

+If you want format stylesheets, use [perfectionist], also a PostCSS-based tool.

+Don't forget to lint stylesheets with [stylelint]!

 ## Thanks

 This plugin is heavily inspired by [CSSComb].
 Some code logic, tests, and documentation parts are taken from this tool.